Helping you plan your holiday...

 Update!
 EU has confirmed UK to remain on list of visa-exempt countries for short stay, even if there should be no-deal.
 This is a reciprocal agreement with the EU.

 Yes.
-When travelling to the EU after 31 October 2019 the UK government strongly recommend that you have six months left on your passport (measured from the last date of your holiday) before it expires.
+When travelling to the EU after brexit the UK government strongly recommend that you have six months left on your passport (measured from the last date of your holiday) before it expires.
 If you need to renew your passport full details can be found at www.gov.uk.

 You won't be able to use your UK-registered European Health Insurance Card if we have a no-deal Brexit.
 It's a good idea to take out full travel insurance any time you travel to ensure you are covered for the essentials.